Welcome to the Kredential Case Study

 The Approach

-For fast verification, users can scan a QR code.
-This instantly confirms the credential’s authenticity and redirects them to a verification page.
+For instant verification, scanning a QR code confirms credential authenticity and directs users to a verification page.

 Meet the Mascot!